openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   show this help message and exit

 ``--user <user>``
-  Name or ID of user that owns the credential
+  User that owns the credential (name or ID)

 ``--type <type>``
   New credential type